 In other words, we’re all prisoners of a tyranny of grass.

-By all accounts, Paul was seriously injured in his confrontation with his neighbor.
-We wrote at the beginning of this history that the senator’s injuries were hardly the worst thing to have happened to someone in a lawn dispute, though.
+But we wrote at the beginning of this history that the senator’s injuries were hardly the worst thing to have happened to someone in a lawn dispute.

 This may be the worst thing:

 Charles Martin lived in a one-story house just east of Cincinnati, where CBS News reported he was often seen in the front yard, among his flags and immaculate shrubs, sometimes measuring the grass with a yardstick.

 Martin mowed regularly and lived quietly — until one spring day in 2006, when he stepped outside with his shotgun and killed his 15-year-old neighbor, who had just walked across his lawn.